elsalant/heir-FHIR/sqlToFHIR/README.md

-This is an example of Fybrik read module that uses REST protocol to connect to a FHIR server to obtain medical records.
-Policies redact the information returned by the FHIR server.
+### This is an example of Fybrik read module that uses REST protocol to connect to a FHIR server to obtain medical records.
+Policies redact the information returned by the FHIR server or can even restrict access to a given resource type.

 > Do once: